IreLu/Forecast/README.md

 - **Hybrid Model** builds a predictor combining Arima and Ets models
 - **Prophet Model** uses the *prophet* predictor implemented by Facebook
 - **Plot** gives back a plot for Country.
 Each plot is a grid with forecast plots by Channels.

+In a second moment, one of the stakeholders asked for the forecasts of the Mobile Quotas of traffic.
+So, we computed the history of Mobile Quotas for each Country and made predictions.
+Then we calculated the Month over Month rate of growth for the coming months and applied these rates to the last Quotas saved at Country and Medium level.
+All these passeges are within the script **Forecast Quote Mobile**.
+In **Quote Store** we determine the Mobile Quotas traffic aggregated for Store.